Old Dominion Monarchs football: Move to FBS

 ODU began its transition to the NCAA Division I Football Bowl Subdivision (FBS) at the conclusion of the 2012 season.
 The Monarchs spent 2013 as an FCS independent team.
 Originally, the 2014 season was to be spent as an FBS independent before being fully accepted into the C-USA with both bowl and championship eligibility.
 After a vote by the C-USA, it was changed so that the program would be eligible in 2014 for the conference title and a bowl berth.

 The Monarchs won the final 3 games of the 2014 season to finished the season 6–6 and tied for 3rd in the east division of C-USA.
 2014 was also Heinicke's final year at ODU.

 In 2015 ODU football team competed fully bowl eligible.
 On September 19, 2015, North Carolina State played at Foreman Field.
 It was the first ACC and Power 5 school to play Old Dominion in Norfolk.

 Prior to the 2016 season, Old Dominion announced that it would redevelop Foreman Field in two phases: Phase I would increase the capacity from 20,118 to 22,130 after rebuilding the east and west grandstands between the 2018 and 2019 seasons.
 Phase II would increase the capacity from 22,130 to 30,004.
 A timeline for Phase II has not been announced.

-After a 10–3 season in 2016 (7-1 in C-USA play), Old Dominion made it to their first bowl berth, defeating Central Michigan in the 2016 Bahamas Bowl.
+After a 10–3 season in 2016 (7–1 in C-USA play), Old Dominion made it to their first bowl berth, defeating Eastern Michigan in the 2016 Bahamas Bowl.

 On September 22, 2018, Old Dominion shocked then No. 13 Virginia Tech by defeating them 49–35 at home in front of a record crowd of 20,532.
 This game marked the first Monarch victory over both a Power 5 and ranked opponent.
 On November 17, 2018, the Monarchs played their last game at the 82 year-old Foreman Field.
 The field was demolished for renovation after the game and was subsequently renamed Komblau Field at S.B.
 Ballard Stadium.
+The stadium is also known as "The Castle" to fans.

 On April 26, 2019, Oshane Ximines became the first Old Dominion player selected in the NFL Draft.
-He was drafted by the New York Giants in the third round with the 95th overall pick in the 2019 NFL Draft.
+He was drafted by the New York Giants in the third round with the 95th overall pick in the 2019 NFL draft.

 On December 2, 2019, Wilder resigned as the head coach of Old Dominion.